ilkerccom/sromc-plugin/README.md

 - If you are having trouble retrieving character data, use **"Reset and Stop"** in the plugin screen.
 This will change the character password and token information again.
 In this case, **you don't need** to match your character again.
 - If your character **does not send data to the server for 5 minutes**; There will be "No connection" information in the mobile application.
 In this case, you may not see the character information in the mobile application.
 - Each character can be matched with only one mobile app account.
+- Message data is cleared each time the character enters the game.
 - Create an issue for the problems and issues you are experiencing.
 You can also create an issue for the new features you want.
 - Always download the latest version of the plugin from Github (https://github.com/ilkerccom/sromc-plugin).
 Also get the mobile apps from the store.
 We never share ".apk" style app installer files.
+- **Please keep it in mind; sensitive data such as character login information is _never sent_ to the server. _Do not share_ the files created by the plugin, "Char ID", "Char Pass" and "Token" information with anyone.**

 ## Donate